 Most home gardeners buy seedlings or start their own seeds indoors about 5-8 weeks before the last frost date.
 Tomato plants love warm days and nights, so make sure you don’t plant out too early.

-Allow enough space (1-1/2 – 2 feet) between tomato plants to permit good sun penetration and air circulation.
-Plant the tomatoes deep in the soil, up to the first set of leaves or deeper.
+Allow enough space (1-1/2 – 3 feet) between plants to permit good sun penetration and air circulation.
+Plant tomatoes deep in the soil, up to the first set of leaves or deeper.
 Roots will form all along the stem.
-Water deeply (long periods of time, once or twice a week) to encourage roots to grow down into the soil.
+Water deeply for long periods of time once or twice a week to encourage roots to reach down into the soil.
 Once the plants are established, start them on a biweekly fertilizer program.

 Tip: In northern climates use Wall O’ Waters to protect transplants from frost and speed production.

-Tomatoes are vines.
-They need support to keep the fruit off the ground.
-Tomato cages will support the plant without additional ties.
-Until the plants grow that is… Tomatoes don’t know when they have a good thing going and often out grow their cages.
-At that time, use bamboo poles or tree stakes and tie the plants with twine or covered wire.
+Tomatoes need support to keep the fruit off the ground.
+Cages will work without additional ties as they start.
+But be warned — they will often outgrow their cages in just a few weeks!
+At that time, use bamboo poles or tree stakes and tie the plants with twine or covered wire (see Plant Supports & Twine).
 Place the twine around a main stem and pull it gently toward the stake.
 Secure the twine to the stake.

 No Bloom – What Happened?

 Tomato plants that receive fertilizer too high in nitrogen will do a couple of things, none of which are good.
 They may not bloom at all, or they may drop the blossoms before the fruit has set.
 In order to prevent this from happening, use an organic fertilizer low in nitrogen or one specifically formulated for them.